 The mission was held in Tuguegarao CIty, Philippines.
 An hour plane ride from Manila, only 2 flights a day arrives into their tiny airport.
 The city was very special to my dad.
 He had spent his high school years here and returned with volunteers of Aloha Medical Mission to provide free health care to people who cannot afford it.

 All the volunteers paid their own transportation and lodging.
 It cost about $2000 per person.
 Its a big chunk of change.
-Why would anyone want to spent their hard earned money and vacation time to work?
+Why would anyone want to spend their hard earned money and vacation time to work?
 Not just work, but hard work.

 The next morning after we arrived in Tuguegarao we went straight to work.
 The day started at 700am meeting at the hotel restaurant.
 We were all still very jet lagged after traveling for over 20 hours the day before.
 Our volunteers from San Fran traveled even longer!
 We were exhausted, but no rest for the weary.
 Our day was spent walking through the Tuguegarao General Hospital and the make shift clinic (the local parish).
 Then we unpacked and organized over 30 boxes of medical supplies.